-Next, create a list of seed keywords that are popular with your audience.
+Next, create a list of seed keywords that are popular with your audience but not too competitive.
 These keywords should be specific, so something like “Support” isn’t going to work.
 Instead, “WordPress support” is more specific, and within that niche, you could have “WordPress support plugin” or “WordPress support knowledge base”.

 Using these seed keywords, you can then come up with a list of blog articles to get you started and boost your SEO.
 For example:

 - Top 10 WordPress Support Plugins

 - 12 Best Knowledge Base Plugins for WordPress